 These same principles apply when going to physical therapy for an injury.
 Communicating what you hope to get out your therapy sessions can help your physical therapist to individualize the treatment plan and design an exercise program that aligns with your goals.
 The idea is to move from “I’m here because my knee hurts” to “I’d like my knee to feel better so I can get back to doing X, Y and Z.”

-Your PT wants you to get better but without the right guidance from you, he might default to following a checklist and design a program that unknowingly misses your goals.
-Only you know precisely what you want out of PT: If you have a wrist injury and getting back to your knitting hobby is important to you, then be specific!
+Your physical therapist wants you to get better but without the right guidance from you, he might default to following a checklist and design a program that unknowingly misses your goals.
+Only you know precisely what you want out of physical therapy: If you have a wrist injury and getting back to your knitting hobby is important to you, then be specific!
 Another patient could come in with the same injury but have completely different goals, so guide your PT to help you achieve what’s most important.

 Check us out on Facebook!